-A blank graph is available by accessing simply .png (i.e. no graph name).
+A blank graph is available by accessing simply .png (i.e. an extension with no graph name).

 An xml list of all graphs is available as .xml.

 A csv list of graph name and score is available as .csv and similarly for txt and tsv.